Lance Parker

-Lance Parker (born August 19, 1985) is an American soccer player and model.
+Lance Andrew Parker (born August 19, 1985) is an American soccer player and model.

 As a model, Parker has appeared on several magazine covers, and in such magazines as Men's Health, GQ, and Vogue Hommes.

 Early life

-Lance Andrew Parker was born on August 19, 1985 in Oklahoma City, Oklahoma, to Susan and Dennis Parker.
+Parker was born on August 19, 1985, in Oklahoma City, Oklahoma, to Susan and Dennis Parker.
 He attended Putnam City North High School in Oklahoma City, where he was an all-district performer in soccer during his sophomore season.
 As a junior, Parker achieved all-conference and all-district honors while helping his team to a conference championship and a state semifinals appearance.
 As a senior, he earned a spot on Oklahoma's All-State Boys' Soccer Team, and was a Gatorade All-America nominee.
 Parker graduated from Putnam City North with a 4.0 grade-point average.

 After high school, Parker attended Missouri State University (MSU) on various academic and athletic scholarships which covered his educational expenses in full.
 Parker made the Dean's List every semester while at MSU.
 Parker was a member of the National Society of Collegiate Scholars, and of Phi Eta Sigma, an honors fraternity.
 He graduated in 2007, cum laude, with a B.S. in General Business.

 Soccer career

 College and amateur

-Parker played college soccer all four of his years at Missouri State, from 2004–07, and served as team captain for two of those years.
+Parker played college soccer all four of his years at Missouri State, from 2004 to 2007, and served as team captain for two of those years.
 He had his best season statistically as a junior in 2006.
 That year, Parker set school records for lowest goals-against average (GAA) in a season (0.57) and for fewest goals allowed in a season (9).
 These marks both led the Missouri Valley Conference (MVC).
 Parker also led the MVC in save percentage, at 84.5%.
 His GAA and save percentage ranked, respectively, seventh and eleventh in the NCAA.
 In 2006 and 2007, Parker was named to the MVC All-Conference Second Team, the MVC Academic All-Conference First Team, and the College Sports Information Directors' Academic All-District VII First Team.

 During this time, Parker also played for various amateur clubs, including Chicago Fire Premier, DFW Tornados, and Colorado Rapids U-23, all of which belong, or belonged, to the USL Premier Development League.